ScooloV/bbpedia/docs/cheat_sheet.md

 ### BLOCK

 A Standing player on the active team can target a Standing opposition player that is within their Tackle Zone with a Block action, but cannot move before or after performing the action.
-Blocking is covered in more detail [on page 56 of the Blood Bowl rulebook](./core_rules/the_rules_of_blood_bowl.md#blocking).
+Blocking is covered in more detail on [page 56 of the Blood Bowl rulebook](./core_rules/the_rules_of_blood_bowl.md#blocking).

 ### BLITZ

 Once per team turn, a player on the active team may perform a Blitz action, an action that combines together both a Move action and a Block action (or a Special action granted by a Skill or Trait that can be performed instead of a Block action).
 When a player performs a Blitz action, they may move as normal.

 However, performing the Block action costs a Blitzing player one square of their Movement Allowance.
 The player may move both before and after performing the Block action if they wish, and may follow-up if the target of the Block action is pushed back.
-Movement is covered in more detail [on page 44 of the Blood Bowl rulebook]](./core_rules/the_rules_of_blood_bowl.md#movement) and blocking is covered in more detail [on page 56](./core_rules/the_rules_of_blood_bowl.md#blocking).
+Movement is covered in more detail on [page 44 of the Blood Bowl rulebook](./core_rules/the_rules_of_blood_bowl.md#movement) and blocking is covered in more detail on [page 56](./core_rules/the_rules_of_blood_bowl.md#blocking).

 ### FOUL

 Once per team turn, a player on the active team may commit a Foul action.
-Fouling is covered in more detail [on page 63 of the Blood Bowl rulebook](./core_rules/the_rules_of_blood_bowl.md#foul-actions).
+Fouling is covered in more detail on [page 63 of the Blood Bowl rulebook](./core_rules/the_rules_of_blood_bowl.md#foul-actions).

 ### SPECIAL ACTIONS

 In addition to these seven main actions, there are numerous Skills and Traits a player may possess that allow them to perform another, unique action.
 Examples include Hypnotic Gaze, which allows a player to transfix an opponent, causing them to temporarily lose their Tackle Zone so that they cannot Mark other players .

 Such actions are called "Special actions" and are detailed in the appropriate Skill or Trait description.
-A full list of Skills, Traits and descriptions of how they work can be found [on page 74 of the Blood Bowl rulebook](./core_rules/skills_and_traits#skills).
+A full list of Skills, Traits and descriptions of how they work can be found on [page 74 of the Blood Bowl rulebook](./core_rules/skills_and_traits.md#skills).

 ## PASS ACTIONS

-Once per team turn, a player on the active team may perform a Pass action in order to pass the ball to another square, as described [on page 48 of the Blood Bowl rulebook](./core_rules/the_rules_of_blood_bowl.md#passing-the-ball):
+Once per team turn, a player on the active team may perform a Pass action in order to pass the ball to another square, as described on [page 48 of the Blood Bowl rulebook](./core_rules/the_rules_of_blood_bowl.md#passing-the-ball):

 **MEASURE RANGE AND DECLARE TARGET SQUARE:** The range ruler is used to measure the range to any possible target squares before the target square is chosen and declared.